 Running rapids, inhaling the energy of the waterfalls we portage around, observing moose and bear and the eagles watching over us, stopping to embrace majestic white pines, ooh-ing over crimson sunset skies, listening to the sound of a loon breaking the evening stillness – a canoe trip on the lakes and rivers of the Canadian Shield has much to offer.
-The lake is also said to be a premier fishing destination.
-Pike and pickerel (or is that walleye?) abound.

 Often the most memorable highlight of all is the time spent gazing into the heart of traditional Anishinaabe culture that we find painted on the rock face as we paddle by.

 Missinaibi Lake and nearby Little Missinaibi Lake are two of the more significant pictograph locations in northern Ontario.
 Both contain sites visited by generations of Anishinaabe shamans who created images (pictographs) painted with a mix of hematite powder and fish oil that they applied with their fingers to the vertical rock face, usually while seated or standing in their birchbark canoes.
 These images were an expression of their culture and its values; they offer an entry point to the traditional belief system of one of North America’s most widespread Indigenous cultures.